The new technologies and computer systems of the 2020’s –

 Founder/Moster Law Firm

-I have worked as an attorney in the IP protection of these systems and startup of the new technology companies.
-I am also a Co-Founder of a Texas company which is attempting to create the worlds first interactive computer capable of passing the Turing Test.
+I have worked as an attorney in the IP protection of these systems and the startup of new technology companies.
+I am also a Co-Founder of a Texas company that is attempting to create the world’s first interactive computer capable of passing the Turing Test.
 Although we are definitely on the verge of passing the Turing Test, the first applications will not be as elaborate or “dramatic” as the flirtatious and toxic AI systems otherwise known as Ava and Samantha in the previous films above cited.

 As any employer is keenly aware, a poorly placed or trained customer service representative can kill a business by repelling existing and new clients.
 Employee retention is extremely difficult and attrition a constant challenge.
 The new AI systems will replace this entire sector of the economy in short order.